The administration of a trust is a responsible and legally complex undertaking which requires the help of a skilled lawyer.

 A trust can be created with a variety of goals.
 They can:

 A trust can be made a component of a will or a separate entity altogether, depending on the situation.
-Because there are many different types of trusts with very unique goals, you should discuss your needs fully with an experienced New York City trust attorney who can advise you of your best options.
-Do not hesitate to contact a lawyer for a consultation and start planning your future (929) 412-1808.
+Because there are many different types of trusts with very unique goals, you should discuss your needs fully with an experienced New York City attorney who can advise you of your best options.
+The lawyers at The Matus Law Group may be able to help.
+Call us today for a consultation and start planning your future (929) 412-1808.

 Trusts will fall into two main categories: revocable and irrevocable.